navikt/altinnkanal-2/README.md

 should be available at: http://localhost:8080/webservices/OnlineBatchReceiverSoap

 ### Contact us
-NAV employees may reach us on Slack in the channel #team_altinn_difi.
+NAV employees may reach us on Slack in the channel #team_altinn